The Bandana Splits

 The Bandana Splits are a pop-trio from New York City.
 The group is made up by Annie Nero, Dawn Landes, and Lauren Balthrop.
 In August 2011, the group released their first full-length album Mr. Sam Presents through Boy Scout Recordings.
+The trio performed at the Metropolitan Museum of Art’s annual tree lighting from 2011-2015 which resulted in a 2015 holiday EP.